🎙️ New AI Assist Coach — A voice coach that plays with your loved ones Discover →

 Games to develop language

-Language development does not only occur through targeted activities or educational games.
-It can and should be naturally integrated into everyday life moments.
+Language development does not only come from targeted activities or educational games.
+It can and should be naturally integrated into the heart of everyday life moments.
 By establishing simple verbal routines, you provide your child with a language-rich environment conducive to learning.

 • Name each body part while washing them: "I wash your arm," "Now your leg," etc.

-• Comment on the actions: “We rinse the foam,” “We scrub gently.”
+• Comment on the actions: "We rinse the foam," "We gently scrub."

 • Ask questions to stimulate interaction: "What do we do after the soap?"